 Critics Of Relocating USDA Research Agencies Point To Brain Drain

-This June the U.S. Department of Agriculture announced its plan to move two of its research agencies out of Washington, D.C. to the Kansas City area.
+This June the U.S. Department of Agriculture announced its plan to move two of its research agencies out of Washington, D.C., to the Kansas City area.
 Most of the people working at the agencies have since quit, leaving gaping holes in critical divisions.
-Researchers warn that the agency upheaval will starve farmers, policy makers and ultimately consumers of the best possible information about food and the business of growing it.
+Researchers warn that the agency upheaval will starve farmers, policymakers and ultimately consumers out of the best possible information about food and the business of growing it.

-USDA is taking the Economic Research Service (ERS) and the National Institute for Food and Agriculture (NIFA), splitting them up, and moving most of the workforce halfway across the country.
-ERS tracks the vast, global food production business and its data drives markets, and investments that shape agriculture.
-NIFA, funds agricultural research at universities across the country.
+USDA is taking the Economic Research Service and the National Institute for Food and Agriculture, splitting them up, and moving most of the workforce halfway across the country.
+ERS tracks the vast, global food production business, and its data drive markets and investments that shape agriculture.
+NIFA funds agricultural research at universities across the country.

-Both agencies are widely considered the best in the world at what they do, but they have also come in for some rough treatment under the Trump administration, according to Laura Dodson, an ERS economist who's also acting vice president of the union representing that agency's employees.
+Both agencies are widely considered the best in the world at what they do, but they have also come in for some rough treatment under the Trump administration, according to Laura Dodson, an ERS economist who is also acting vice president of the union representing that agency's employees.

 "If you eat, you're involved in agriculture.
 And this is the government making itself dumber about agriculture," Dodson says.

-Rebecca Boehm, an economist with the Food and Environment program at the Union of Concerned Scientists says both agencies are under assault.
+Rebecca Boehm, an economist with the food and environment program at the Union of Concerned Scientists, says both agencies are under assault.

 "This is really about an attack on science and an attack on agencies that produce objective research and information in the public interest," Boehm says.